nesvera/XINPUT-RacingWheel/README.md

 This racing wheel is based in an XINPUT Xbox 360 controller.

-I ported a code from TeensyLC to a STM32F103C8T6.
+I ported a code from a TeensyLC to a STM32F103C8T6 Dev Board.

-The original is here https://github.com/zlittell/MSF-FightStick.
+The original code is here https://github.com/zlittell/MSF-FightStick.

 Thanks Zack.